azimuth-cloud/azimuth-config/docs/best-practice.md

 ## OpenStack projects

-Azimuth is usually deployed on the cloud that is being targetted for workloads.
-It is recommended to have three OpenStack projects for a production Azimuth deployment:
+Azimuth is usually deployed on the cloud that is being targeted for workloads.
+It is recommended to have three OpenStack projects for a production Azimuth deployment, to contain:

-  * One for the highly-available (HA) production deployment, e.g. `azimuth-production`
+  * A highly-available (HA) production deployment, e.g. `azimuth-production`
-  * One for a HA staging deployment, e.g. `azimuth-staging`
+  * A HA staging deployment, e.g. `azimuth-staging`
   * One for all-in-one (AIO) deployments for validating changes, e.g. `azimuth-cicd`

 The production and staging projects must have